Factory ship: Purse seiner

 A purse seiner is a fishing vessel which uses a traditional method of catching tuna and other school fish species.
 A large net is set in a circle around a school of fish while on the surface.
 The net is then pursed, closing the bottom of the net, then pulling up the net until the fish are caught alongside the vessel.
 Most of these types of vessels then transfer the fish into a tank filled with brine (extra salty refrigerated water).
 This freezes large amounts of fish quickly.
 Trip lengths can vary from 20 to 70 days depending on the fishing.
 The fish is held in refrigerated brine tanks and unloads either directly to the canneries or is trans-shipped to carrier vessels to freight to the canneries, leaving the purse seine vessel close to the fishing grounds to continue fishing.
 Purse seiners longer than 70 metres are called super seiners.

 Factory squid jigger

 A factory squid jigger is a specialized ship that uses powerful lights to attract squid and then "jigs" many thousands of hooked lures from hundreds of separate winches.
 These predominantly Japanese and Korean factory vessels and their crews may fish the oceans continuously for two years, periodically transferring their catch at the fishing grounds to larger refrigerated vessels.

 Factory barges

 Some fish processing factories are installed on barges, making a floating factory which can be towed across navigable waters to receive catches from commercial fishing vessels.
 The barges often contain living quarters for the factory workers.

 Whaler factory

-The 8,145-ton MV Nisshin Maru is the mothership of the Japanese whaling fleet and is the world's only remaining whaler factory ship.
+The 8,145-ton MV Nisshin Maru was the mothership of the Japanese whaling fleet and was the world's only remaining whaler factory ship until its decommissioning in 2023.
 The ship is owned by Tokyo-based company Kyodo Senpaku Kaisha Ltd. and is contracted by the Japanese Institute of Cetacean Research.